Modern Foreign Languages

 All language learning focuses on the four skills of:

 We also work closely with our feeder primary schools to develop language learning from an early age.

-They will cover a range of topic areas: People and Pets, Food and Drink, School, Free Time, Daily Life, Life at Home, My Town and Holidays.
-The four skills of listening, speaking, reading and writing will be developed over the nine units and there will be progression in knowledge about language throughout the scheme of work.
+They will cover a range of topic areas such as People and Pets, Food and Drink, School, Hobbies, Daily Life, Life at Home, Social Media, My Town and Holidays as well as grammatical aspects such as tenses, gender agreement and sentence structures.
+The four skills of listening, speaking, reading and writing will be developed over the units and there will be progression in knowledge about language throughout the scheme of work in KS3.

 In Years 8 and 9 students have the opportunity to travel to France and Germany to meet the penfriends they have made earlier and practise their chosen language.

 In addition, Spanish is offered as an option to Year 9 students who will be given the opportunity to travel to Spain to immerse themselves in the culture and the language.